Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Abstract

 \section{Abstract}

-This paper rigorously analyzes how the {\it large box limit} fundamentally alters the global existence theory and dynamics behavior of the incompressible magnetohydrodynamics (MHD) system with small viscosity/resistivity $(0<\mu\ll 1)$ on periodic domains $Q_L=[-L,L]^3$, in presence of a strong background magnetic field.
+This paper provides a rigorous analysis of how the {\it large box limit} fundamentally alters the global existence theory and dynamical behavior of the incompressible magnetohydrodynamics (MHD) system with small viscosity/resistivity $(0<\mu\ll 1)$ on periodic domains $Q_L=[-L,L]^3$, in the presence of a strong background magnetic field.
 While the existence of global solutions (viscous Alfv\'en waves) on the whole space $\R^3$ was previously established in \cite{He-Xu-Yu}, such results cannot be expected for general finite periodic domains.
-We demonstrate that global solutions do exist on the torus $Q_L=[-L,L]^3$ precisely when the domain exceeds a size $L_\mu>e^{\f1\mu}$, providing the first quantitative characterization of the transition to infinite-domain-like behavior.
+We demonstrate that global solutions do exist on $Q_L=[-L,L]^3$ precisely when the domain size exceeds a critical threshold $L_\mu\geq e^{\f1\mu}$, thereby providing the first quantitative characterization of the transition to infinite-domain-like behavior.

 Our analysis focuses on the nonlinear stability of viscous Alfv\'en waves in this large-box setting, with two principal results: \begin{enumerate} \item {\bf Local existence:} For $L\geq e^{\f{1}{\mu}}$, we establish the existence of local small solutions on $[0,\log L]\times Q_L$ with uniform energy estimates independent of $L$.
-These results are achieved through a novel hyperbolic energy method with carefully designed weighted norms and characteristic foliation; \item {\bf global extension:} We prove that there exists $L_\mu\geq e^{\f{1}{\mu}}$ such that for all $L\geq L_\mu$, the local solution can be globally extended via a linear-driving decay mechanism that reduces wave energy to $\e_\mu=o(\mu)$ by times $t_{n_0}\leq\log L$.
-Subsequently, the system enters a small-energy parabolic regime that ensures global existence. \end{enumerate}
+This is achieved via a novel hyperbolic energy method employing carefully designed weighted norms and characteristic foliation; \item {\bf Global extension:} We prove that there exists $L_\mu\geq e^{\f{1}{\mu}}$ such that for all $L\geq L_\mu$, the local solution can be extended globally.
+A linear-driving decay mechanism first reduces the wave energy to $\e_\mu (\ll \mu)$ by time $t_{n_0}=\log L$.
+The system then enters a small-data parabolic regime that ensures global existence. \end{enumerate}

-The proof heavily relies on the key stabilizing mechanisms, which are the seperation of bidirectional-propagating Alfv\'en waves within the characteristic hypersurface regions entirely contained in $[0,\log L]\times Q_L$, and the long-time effect of small diffusion.
-The large box limit ($L\gg 1$) is also crucial to our analysis, as it suppresses finite-size effects while preserving the intrinsic bidirectional propagation of nonlinear Alfv\'en waves along the magnetic field.
+The proof heavily relies on two key stabilizing mechanisms: the seperation of bidirectional-propagating Alfv\'en waves within characteristic hypersurface regions entirely contained in $[0,\log L]\times Q_L$, and the long-time effect of small diffusion.
+The large box limit ($L\gg 1$) is also crucial, as it suppresses finite-size effects while preserving the intrinsic bidirectional propagation of nonlinear Alfv\'en waves along the magnetic field.